Supply Chain (Environment)

 Promoting environmentally-friendly supply chain management

-Amid mounting climate change risk over the past few years, Unicharm has been striving to reduce its environmental impact and to conserve the environment with the aim of building a sustainable society.
+Amid mounting climate change risk in recent years, Unicharm has been striving to reduce its environmental impact and to conserve the environment with the aim of building a sustainable society.
 We have also been promoting supply chain management that gives consideration to the needs of biodiversity.
 By 2020, Unicharm aims to switch to recycled paper or certified sustainable forest-derived products for the paper and pulp used in the company's absorbent products.
 We have also instructed our suppliers not to use raw materials sourced from High Conservation Value Forests (HCVFs), which have a significant impact on biodiversity, and High Carbon Stock Forests (HCSFs).

 Starting in 2016, we expanded the scope of activities for the procurement of sustainable materials to include local overseas suppliers.